The Full Package

 The best option is a commercial composting facility.
 ‘But where should I put your compostable packaging if there isn’t a collection bin or a commercial compost facility nearby?’
-We hear you – So we’ve taken the complication out of where your compostable packaging goes.
 We created ‘The Full Package’, which consists of two solutions that work in conjunction with each other to encourage the collection and disposal of compostable packaging correctly.

 Since its launch in 2018 - we’ve supplied The Full Package collection bins to over 200 customers in Auckland alone, and now have bins available across the whole country.
 Our customers and partners put the bins out front – Encouraging a discussion around compostable packaging and providing consumers with an option to return packaging to participating locations.
 This is great for sites which have a compost collection company available to them.

-We also needed another solution for customers who use our packaging and don’t have this collection option in their region.
+We also needed another solution for customers who use our packaging and don’t have this collection option in their region - Closing the Loop.
 This is where our second solution comes into play – a returns scheme for used compostable packaging.
 Once this waste is collected through our Full Package Bins, it can be bagged, packaged up, and sent right back to us.
 We’ll take care of the rest – ensuring it ends up in a commercial compost facility.